jasonmccallister/craft-applications/README.md

 4. Add your custom fields for your application forms @ `settings > fields`
 5. Create a new `Application Form` @ `applications > form` and assign the custom fields
 6. Use Applications and enjoy!
 Don't forget to report any bugs or feature requests!

+## To dos

+1. Application status of pending, approved, declined
+2. Applicant email address (since the form is online)

 ## Contributing